By William Worthington Fowler in 1877

 Mrs. Williamson of Pennsylvania

-The narrative of her escape we give in her own quaint words:
+The narrative of the escape we give in her own quaint words:

 “One night the Indians, very greatly fatigued with their day’s excursion, composed themselves to rest as usual.
 Observing them to be asleep, I tried various ways to see whether it was a scheme to prove my intentions or not, but, after making a noise, and walking about, sometimes touching them with my feet, I found there was no fallacy.
 My heart then exulted with joy at seeing a time come that I might, in all probability be delivered from my captivity; but this joy was soon dampened by the dread of being discovered by them, or taken by any straggling parties; to prevent which, I resolved, if possible, to get one of their guns, and, if discovered, to die in my defense, rather than be taken.
 For that purpose I made various efforts to get one from under their heads (where they always secured them) but in vain.